karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 We define a distinct type `Entity_Handle` for our handles.
 This makes the handles type safe.
 We don't want to accidentally mix up different kinds of handles.

+> Note: The implementation assumes that each `Entity` has a field called `handle` of type `Entity_Handle`.
+It's nice to have the handle on the actual entity, so that you can refer to your own handle when you're dealing with a pointer or a value of type `Entity`.

 ## Adding and getting items

 Add to the array like so: